LancePatchwork/steamsky/README.md

 task, `nimble doc [filename]`.
 It will generate the HTML code documentation of the selected file.
 To build the code documenation for the whole project, type in console: `nimble docs -y`, in the main directory, where the file is.
-It will generate the code documenation in the *htmldoc* directory.
+It will generate the code documentation in the *htmldoc* directory.

 ## Running Steam Sky